Sexual abuse scandal in the Roman Catholic Diocese of Providence: Reverend Brendan Smyth

-During the early 1960's, while visiting Holy Trinity Abbey in Kilnacrott, County Cavan, in Ireland, Bishop Russell McVinney asked the Norbertine abbot, Kevin A. Smith, if any of his priests would be interested in working in Rhode Island.
+During the early 1960s, while visiting Holy Trinity Abbey in Kilnacrott, County Cavan, in Ireland, Bishop Russell McVinney asked the Norbertine abbot, Kevin A. Smith, if any of his priests would be interested in working in Rhode Island.
 In 1965, Smyth accepted an assignment at Our Lady of Mercy Parish in East Greenwich.
 Smith admitted in 1994 that he failed to tell McVinney that Smyth had sexually abused children in Ireland.
 The diocese soon received complaints about Smyth abusing children in Rhode Island and in 1968 sent him back to Ireland; the Norbertines then admitted Smyth to Purdysburn Hospital in Belfast, Northern Ireland, for treatment of pedophilia.
 Smyth returned to the Diocese of Providence in 1969 for a brief visit.

 In June 1994, Smyth pleaded guilty in Belfast to eight charges of child abuse in Northern Ireland and was sentenced to four years in prison.
 He was convicted of more sexual abuse charges in September 1995.
 In March 1997, after finishing his sentence in Northern Ireland, Smyth was extradited to the Republic of Ireland to face more charges there.
 In July 1997, he pleaded guilty to 74 counts of child sexual abuse and was sentenced to 12 years in prison.
 Smyth died a month later.

 Jeff Thomas sued the diocese and the Norbertines in June 2008, stating that Smyth had molested and sodomized him as a child in 1967 or 1968 at Our Lady of Mercy.